akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 In this exercise, We will be generating SSH Keys which will be used to authenticate with Linux Virtual Machines.

-1.Select  **Cloud Shell** from the upper right corner of the Azure Portal.
+1. Select  **Cloud Shell** from the upper right corner of the Azure Portal.

    ![](images/azureclisign.png)

-2.Select **Bash** in the cloud shell window.
+2. Select **Bash** in the cloud shell window.

-3.Select **Show advanced settings**.
+3. Select **Show advanced settings**.

   <kbd> ![](images/linux3.png) </kbd>

-4.In this step, You'll create a storage account for **Cloud Shell**.
+4. In this step, You'll create a storage account for **Cloud Shell**.
 Please provide a unique name for **Storage Account**, **File share**, select the **Cloud Shell region** as **East US** and then click on **Create Storage**.
 Please choose the existing resource group named **linux-empty-XXXX** by selecting **use existing** resource group button.

    ![](images/newstorage.png)

-5.Once your cloud shell is ready, run **ssh-keygen -t rsa -b 2048** command to generate the ssh key.
+5. Once your cloud shell is ready, run **ssh-keygen -t rsa -b 2048** command to generate the ssh key.

-6.You will be prompted to enter a file name to save the key pair.
+6. You will be prompted to enter a file name to save the key pair.
 Just press Enter to save with default settings i.e **/home/odl_user/.ssh/id_rsa**.

-7.You will be asked to enter a passphrase to secure the ssh keys, Please press **enter** twice to continue without a passphrase.
+7. You will be asked to enter a passphrase to secure the ssh keys, Please press **enter** twice to continue without a passphrase.

    ![](images/newssh.png)

-8.You'll be using the public key while creating the virtual machines, run  **cat /home/odl_user/.ssh/id_rsa.pub** command to view your public key.
+8. You'll be using the public key while creating the virtual machines, run  **cat /home/odl_user/.ssh/id_rsa.pub** command to view your public key.
 Please copy the entire content of the public key and save in a notepad file for further reference.

 ### 1.2 Create the Ubuntu VM from Azure Portal
 In this exercise, You'll be creating an **Ubuntu** virtual machine using Azure Portal.
 Let's get started.

-1.Click on the **Create a resource** in the upper left corner of the Azure portal and select the  **Ubuntu Server 18.04 LTS**.
+1. Click on the **Create a resource** in the upper left corner of the Azure portal and select the  **Ubuntu Server 18.04 LTS**.

    ![](images/ubuntunew.png)

-2.In the basics tab under the **Virtual Machine Details**, make sure the existing **Subscription** and existing  **Resource group** named **linux-empty-XXXX** is selected
+2. In the basics tab under the **Virtual Machine Details**, make sure the existing **Subscription** and existing  **Resource group** named **linux-empty-XXXX** is selected

    ![](images/suscription.png)

-3.Under the **Instance details**, Enter the **Virtual Machine Name** of your choice, choose your **Region**, select **Ubuntu Server 18.04 LTS** image and select the virtual machine **size** as **Standard D2s v3**.
+3. Under the **Instance details**, Enter the **Virtual Machine Name** of your choice, choose your **Region**, select **Ubuntu Server 18.04 LTS** image and select the virtual machine **size** as **Standard D2s v3**.
 Please note all VM sizes are not allowed in the lab environment, Please ensure to choose the defined VM size only.

    ![](images/vmname.png)

-4.Under the **Administrator account** select the **SSH public key** for authentication type.
+4. Under the **Administrator account** select the **SSH public key** for authentication type.
 Provide the **Username** of your choice and paste your **SSH public key** copied earlier from **cloud shell**.

    ![](images/sshselcet.png)

-5.Leave the remaining options default and then select the **Review + create** button at the bottom of the page.
+5. Leave the remaining options default and then select the **Review + create** button at the bottom of the page.

-6.On the **Create a Virtual Machine Page**, you can review all configurations of the VM you are about to create.
+6. On the **Create a Virtual Machine Page**, you can review all configurations of the VM you are about to create.
 When you are ready, select **Create**.

    ![](images/validation.png)

-7.It'll take about 2 to 4 minutes for the VM to be deployed, Once deployed, You can review the Virtual Machine details on the overview page.
+7. It'll take about 2 to 4 minutes for the VM to be deployed, Once deployed, You can review the Virtual Machine details on the overview page.

    ![](images/overview.png)

-8.You've now successfully created a **Ubuntu Virtual Machine** on Azure.
+8. You've now successfully created a **Ubuntu Virtual Machine** on Azure.

 ### 1.3 SSH to VM using Public IP

 In this exercise, You'll be accessing the Ubuntu virtual machine deployed earlier through SSH.
 We'll be using **Cloud Shell** for this.

-1.Launch **Cloud Shell** if not running already and run following command to list down the VMs running in your lab environment.
+1. Launch **Cloud Shell** if not running already and run following command to list down the VMs running in your lab environment.

        az vm list -o table

    ![](images/linux4.png)

-2.Now, let's find out the public IP of your recently created Virtual Machine.
+2. Now, let's find out the public IP of your recently created Virtual Machine.
 Execute the following command in **cloud shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **VM name** with your lab environment values, you can review those from the outputs of last step.

        az vm show -d -g linux-empty-XXXX -n <VM name>  --query publicIps -o tsv

-2.Run the following command to connect to your virtual machine remotely using SSH.
+2. Run the following command to connect to your virtual machine remotely using SSH.

    > x.x.x.x : Replace this with your virtual machine's **public IP address**